Kate (film): Production and release

 In October 2017, Netflix acquired Umair Aleem's script Kate, with David Leitch, Kelly McCormick, Bryan Unkeless and Scott Morgan producing the film.
 The film was greenlit with a production budget of $25 million.
 The screenplay was later voted onto the Black List that December.
 In December 2018, Cedric Nicolas-Troyan signed on to direct the film.
 In April 2019, Mary Elizabeth Winstead was cast to star in the film.
 In July 2019, Woody Harrelson joined the cast.
 In September, Michiel Huisman, Tadanobu Asano and Jun Kunimura were among new additions to the cast.
 In November 2019, it was announced that the Japanese rock band Band-Maid would appear in the film.

 Filming commenced on September 16, 2019 and concluded on November 29, 2019.
 Shooting locations include Thailand, Tokyo, Japan, and Los Angeles, California.

 Winstead had previously worked with stunt performer Hayley Wright on the film Gemini Man and trained with her extensively before filming began.
 Winstead appreciated that they both had a background in dance and moved in the same way.
 Unfortunately Wright was injured on the first day of filming in Thailand and other stunt performers had to be brought on instead.
-It was released on September 10, 2021.
+The film was released on September 10, 2021.

 Reception

-On Rotten Tomatoes, 46% of 97 critics have given the film a positive review, with an average rating of 5.2/10.
+On Rotten Tomatoes, 45% of 95 critics have given the film a positive review.
 The website's critics consensus reads, "Mary Elizabeth Winstead does reliably gripping work in the title role, but Kate is disappointingly derivative of numerous other female assassin films."
 On Metacritic, the film has a weighted average score of 47 out of 100, based on reviews from 22 critics, indicating "mixed or average" reviews.

 Richard Roeper of the Chicago Sun-Times wrote: "So, yes: Kate is John Wick meets Die Hard meets Collateral meets Kill Bill all the volumes and we've seen it all before and you're not going to get much in the way of original plot, but what you WILL get is a grindhouse of a good time with some bleak and wickedly sharp humor, screen-popping visuals and some pretty great fight choreography."
 CNN's Brian Lowry was critical of the lack of originality comparing it to the film noir D.O.A. released in 1950.
 He said the action was "plentiful and particularly bloody" but the story lacks mystery and was "wholly predictable".

 The Hollywood Reporter review of Kate criticizes it as a derivative film lacking originality, and a mishmash of other action flicks, such as Extraction, Gunpowder Milkshake, and John Wick.
 Likewise, Teo Bugby of The New York Times criticized it as an unremarkable and clichéd, in particular feeling that the film's portrayal of Japanese culture and aesthetics was shallow.